Siege of Amida (502–503): Siege

-Kavadh then besieged the fortress-city of Amida (present-day Diyarbakır) in October 502, which turned more challenging than Kavadh expected.
-The city was well fortified with walls of black basalt.
+Kavadh then besieged the fortress-city of Amida (present-day Diyarbakır) in October 502, which turned more challenging than he had expected.
+The city was well-fortified with walls of black basalt.
 The defenders were under the leadership of Cyrus, the praeses of Mesopotamia, Leontius, the chief councilor, and Paul Bar Zainab, the steward.
-Although they were not supported by military troops, they repelled the Sasanian assaults for three months.
+Although the people of the Amida were not supported by military troops, they repelled the Sasanian assaults for three months.
 As the siege dragged on, food supplies dwindled and were strictly rationed.
 The fighting men received the remaining food and drink, while women survived on small amounts of barley, the flesh of the dead, and shoe leather.

-The defenders on the walls shouted insults and taunted Kavadh, who got distressed as winter set in.
-The Sasanians struggled in their garments and their bows were weakened by the damp air.
+Kavadh got distressed as winter set in, because the Sasanians struggled in their garments, and their bows were weakened by the damp air.
 The battering rams were also ineffective, as the defenders absorbed the blows with chained bundles of rushes.
 The defenders opened a breach from within, pulling in the attackers' mound material and propping the hollowed area with beams.

-Unable to make progress, Kavadh opened negotiations with the defenders, requesting payment in exchange for lifting the siege.
+Becoming confident in repulsing the besiegers, the defenders on the walls shouted insults and taunted Kavadh.
+Unable to make progress after repeated assaults, Kavadh opened negotiations with the defenders, requesting payment in exchange for lifting the siege.
 The defenders, however, demanded compensation for the food the Sasanian army had seized from the surrounding villages.

 The siege ended in January 503, when the besieging army discovered a weak point in the walls.
 Kavadh sent a small squad to breach them at night.
-According to Procopius, the Sasanians had a stroke of luck in their attempt, the guards at the walls were drunk and fell asleep after celebrating a festival, allowing the Sasanians to quietly scale the walls and captured one of the towers.
+According to contemporary historian Procopius, the Sasanians had a stroke of luck in their attempt; the guards at the walls were drunk and fell asleep after celebrating a festival, allowing the Sasanians to quietly scale the walls and capture one of the towers.
 The defenders attempted to resist the invaders but failed.
 In the battle, Cyrus was pierced by an arrow and withdrew from the battle.
 The following day the Sasanians stormed into the city.